Diamond Offshore Drilling (DO) Q2 2017 Results - Earnings Call Transcript

 Thanks, Marc.
 Before reviewing our quarterly results, I would like to begin by highlighting our strong balance sheet and liquidity position.
 Although it's not new information, I think it's worth reminding everyone of a few key points.

 First, all of our sixth-generation fleet is under contract at rates $400,000 or more per day, resulting in almost $3 billion of backlog.
-Next, we have been very diligent in managing our operating cost where we have seen a 50% reduction since 2014.
-We have no remaining new-build CapEx commitments and our maintenance CapEx continues to trend lower without compromising operational efficiency where we've actually seen significant improvement.
+Next, we have been very diligent in managing our operating cost, where we have seen a 50% reduction since 2014.
+We have no remaining new-build CapEx commitments and our maintenance CapEx continues to trend lower without compromising operational efficiency, where we've actually seen significant improvement.

 Our undrawn revolving credit facility of $1.5 billion does not expire until 2020.
 And finally, our next debt maturity of $500 million is due in 2019, followed by a $250 million maturity in 2023.
 Altogether, we believe we are in a very enviable position when compared to our peer group.

 Now, moving on to our second quarter 2017 results.
 As Marc mentioned earlier, during the quarter, we took further actions to rationalize our fleet, allowing us to increase focus on our higher quality deepwater assets.
 As a result, we elected to scrap five rigs this quarter and record a pre-tax non-cash impairment charge of $71 million related specifically to two of our rigs.
-Although these rigs generated outstanding returns for the company historically, we believe it's not in the best interest of our shareholders to allocate any new capital towards the reactivation.
+Although these rigs generated outstanding returns for the company historically, we believe it's not in the best interest of our shareholders to allocate any new capital towards their reactivation.

 On a GAAP basis, we reported after-tax net income of $16 million or $0.12 per share for the second quarter of 2017.
-Excluding the impairment charge, adjusted net income was $62 million or $0.45 per share compared to our first quarter 2017 results of $24 million or $0.17 per share.
+Excluding the impairment charge, adjusted net income was $62 million or $0.45 per share, compared to our first quarter 2017 results of $24 million or $0.17 per share.

-Contract drilling revenues of $392 million for the second quarter represented a sequential increase of 8%, driven by a full operational quarter for the Ocean GreatWhite, Ocean BlackRhino and Ocean Scepter, all of which went on contract during Q1.
+Contract drilling revenues of $392 million for the second quarter represented a sequential increase of 8%, driven by a full operational quarter for the Ocean GreatWhite, Ocean BlackRhino, and Ocean Scepter, all of which went on contract during Q1.

 Contract drilling expenses of $196 million came in slightly lower than our guidance primarily as a result of the delay in the demobilization of the Ocean Victory.
 The demobe, which completed in July, lowered our expected cost for the second quarter.
 Also, lower than expected repair cost and our relentless focus on cost management continues to favorably lower our run rate.